Navigating expat finance and the world of “expat financial advisors” is a challenging task!

 The earlier you start investing, the more time your money has to grow.

 Compound interest is a powerful tool that can significantly enhance the return on your investments over time.
-By investing in your child’s future, you’re not only safeguarding their future but also ensuring financial stability for yourself.
+By investing in your child’s future, you’re not only safeguarding their future but also ensuring you do not have to deal with heafty bills later in life.

-The strategy behind University Planning is similar to Retirement Planning but over a shorter time scale with a smaller amount of capital needing to be grown.
+The strategy behind Education Planning is similar to Retirement Planning but over a shorter time scale with a smaller amount of capital needing to be grown.

 Please read this article to help you understand further about the costs involved.